Services

 The whole back office, run by people who've worked inside one.

-Brenner Medical Management offers two service lines that fit together: end-to-end revenue cycle management (with deep ophthalmology specialty work for retina and ophthalmology practices) and full-service practice management for owners who want a single firm running both the billing and the business itself.
-Pick one or both.
-Below is what each looks like in practice.
+Brenner Medical Management offers three service lines that fit together: end-to-end revenue cycle management (with deep ophthalmology specialty depth), referral base building for practices that want a more systematic approach to growing the network that feeds them, and full-service practice management for owners who want a single firm running both the billing and the business itself.
+Pick one or all three.

 End-to-end RCM, run weekly — not when it gets ugly.